healthchecks/healthchecks/templates/docs/self_hosted.md

     $ ./manage.py prunetokenbucket

-Remove old records from the `api_flip` table.
-The Flip objects are used to track status changes of checks, and to calculate downtime statistics month by month.
-Flip objects from more than 3 months ago are not used and can be safely removed.

-    $ ./manage.py pruneflips

 When you first try these commands on your data, it is a good idea to test them on a copy of your database, and not on the live system.